Download the course information (English PDF Version) HERE (opens in a new window).

 The program has flexible course design and prepares students for various career opportunities in the thriving cross-cultural areas including international cultural management, transnational creative industries, transcultural arts, governmental and diplomatic institutions, cultural tourism, global marketing, and digital media and entertainment.

-The ACIAC, the co-provider of this program is a high-profile institute for Australia-China cultural exchange, where students will have opportunities to interact with leading artists, diplomats, translators, entrepreneurs, experts and practitioners and develop professional networks for the future career.
+The IAC, the co-provider of this program is a high-profile institute for Australia-China cultural exchange, where students will have opportunities to interact with leading artists, diplomats, translators, entrepreneurs, experts and practitioners and develop professional networks for their future careers.

 This course also provides an efficient pathway to PhD study.
 Students can select up to 50% research-related units (60 credit points totally) and will thus be able to apply for direct entry to PhD upon the successful completion of this course.
 The Research Project unit is especially important for future PhD study, in which you select an interested topic of research and develop and complete the project supervised by academics renowned in their areas of research.
 Most of our supervisors are senior academics and qualified as principal supervisors for PhD, including Professor Kerry Robinson, Professor Megan Watkins, A/Professor Jorge Dorfman Knijnik, A/Professor Bruce Crossman, A/Professor Anne Rutherford, and Dr David Cubby.
 Some of our graduates have already embarked on their PhD studies.